 That’s a dramatic increase from the $50-million in 2001 trading reported in a World Bank study, Palmisano said.

 Evolution Markets hopes to act as a broker to bring together buyers and sellers of emission reduction contracts.
+But US firms will find it nearly impossible to participate in the market because companies cannot verify their emission cuts through a system sanctioned by the Kyoto agreement.

 Other nations are moving toward emission trading schemes.